niklases/PyPEF/README.md

 The detailed routine for setting up a new virtual environment with Anaconda, installing the necessary Python packages for that environment, and running the Jupyter notebook tutorial can be found below in the Tutorial section.
 A quick file setup and run test can be performed running files in [scripts/Setup](scripts/Setup) containing a Batch script for Windows and a Bash script for Linux (the latter requires conda, i.e. Miniconda3 or Anaconda3, already being installed).
+A rudimentary graphical user interface (GUI) can be installed using the gui_setup.bat and gui_setup.sh scripts for Windows and Linux, respectively.

 <a name="requirements"></a>
 ## Requirements